Versions¶

 engine = Engine(dynamodb=ddb, dynamodbstreams=streams)

-• strict controlled the default setting for query and scan against an LSI.
-This is now part of the declaration of an LSI: by_create = LocalSecondaryIndex(projection="all", range_key="created", strict=False).
+atomiccontrolled the default value fordeleteandsaveoperations.
+If your engine had a defaultatomicofTrue, you must now explicitly specify that with eachdeleteandsave.
+The same is true forconsistent, which controlled the default forload,query, andscan.prefetchcontrolled the default number of items that Bloop would fetch for aqueryorscan.
+Bloop now uses the built-in pagination controls, and will fetch the next page when the currently buffered page has been iterated.
+There is no way to control the number of items loaded into the buffer at once.strictcontrolled the default setting forqueryandscanagainst an LSI.
+This is now part of the declaration of an LSI:by_create = LocalSecondaryIndex(projection="all", range_key="created", strict=False).
 By default an LSI is strict, which matches the default configuration option.
 This change means an LSI must be accessed by every caller the same way.
-You can't have one caller use strict=True while another uses strict=False.
+You can't have one caller usestrict=Truewhile another usesstrict=False.

 with engine.context(atomic=True) as atomic: